khorramk/laravel-vue-spa/Readme.md

 # front end
      using vuejs the app will be just getting the client info and updating them and a ui for generating APi

+#back end
+    in registerController is responsible for registering users in api folder in tokenController is responsible for generating token by pressing button